Rose Zetzer: Career

 A Jewish woman, Zetzer applied to become the first female assistant in the State's attorney's office of Baltimore City in the 1950s, but was ultimately denied the position "as a matter of religion".

 Later life and death

 Zetzer was inducted into the Baltimore City Hall of Fame in 1990.
 She retired in the early 1990s, and died of heart failure on April 5, 1998.
-The University of Maryland Law School established a fellowship in her honor.